zouyaoji/vue-cesium/docs/md/en/tool/vc-navigation.md

 # VcNavigation

-The `vc-navigation` component is used to load the navigation compass widget. **Note:** This component requires `vue-cesium / vc-navigation.css`.
+The `vc-navigation` component is used to load the navigation compass widget. **Note:** This component requires `vue-cesium/lib/vc-navigation.css`, Requires `css-loader`.

 ## Example